+Macroeconomics 1

-Macroeconomics 1 Staff Contact: Dr P. Kriesler S1 or S2 L2 T1.5 Prerequisite: ECON1101
+Staff Contact: Dr T. Stegman

+Prerequisite: ECON1101

 This subject provides an introduction to the analysis of aggregate output, employment and economic growth and their relationship to the policy issues of unemployment, inflation and the balance of payments.
 Other topics include: social accounting and aggregate income and expenditure analysis; macroeconomic models of income determination; consumption and investment functions; the role of money and financial institutions; interactions between goods and money markets in equilibrium and disequilibrium situations; and an analysis of recent Australian macroeconomic experience.